KocsisGabor/GraphDown/README.md

 Because the data is graph, we don't need separate dependency graphs and our data can easily cascade.
 This allows us to define views for any node or node type and to combine them in connected nodes.

-What this means for example is that we can define a view for "date" typed nodes:
+What this means for example is that we can define a view for `date` typed nodes:
 `{new Date(value).toLocaleDateString('en-GB', { weekday: 'long', year: 'numeric', month: 'long', day: 'numeric' })}`
-and when we are in view mode, we can see "Tuesday 10 December 2024" instead of "2024-12-10" for the task due date.
+and when we are in view mode, we can see `Tuesday 10 December 2024` instead of `2024-12-10` for the task due date.
 The view can be anything but what I'm sure is that by default it will be in Svelte which allows us to have reactive and interactive views (just html+js with maybe tailwind).

 These views can also be used to change the data they're attached to, so we can have a date type view which not just shows a nicely formatted date but also allows us to change it with a calendar input.

 Because these views can cascade in both directions (parent nodes can incorporate their children's views, and child nodes can reference their parents' data), we can combine them to create complex interactive interfaces.
-For example we could also make an interactive view for the "state" typed nodes:
+For example we could also make an interactive view for the `state` typed nodes:
 `<button on:click={() => {value = value === "Pending" ?
 "Done" : "Pending"}}>{value === "Pending" ? "⏳" : "✅"}</button>`
 and then in the task typed node's view we can show both together with the task title.